surniaulula/wpsso/readme.txt

 = 8.34.0-b.1 =

-(2021/06/29) Head markup cache is now disabled if a caching plugin or service is detected.
+(2021/06/30) To prevent multiple layers of caching, the head markup cache is now disabled if a caching plugin or service is detected.

 = 8.33.0 =